 (40) Now, what will the vineyard owner do with the tenants when he comes?

 The listeners of Jesus found two offences of the tenants: They did not give the owner what was due from the produce.
 Second, they maltreated his prophets and even killed his son.
-Thus, Jesus presented the upcoming God’s reaction on the unfaithful Jews.
+Thus, Jesus presented the upcoming God’s punishment on the unfaithful Jews.

-(41) They said to him, “He will bring these wretched men to a wretched end, and lease the vineyard to others who will give him his share at the proper time.”
+(41) They said to him, “He will bring these wretched men to a wretched end, and lease the vineyard to others who will give him his share at the proper time”

-The story’s conclusion comes not from Jesus, but from his listeners.
+The story’s conclusion comes not from Jesus, but his listeners.
 The unfaithful tenants who were “wretched” would face a “wretched” death.
-That happened after 40 years in 70 A.D., when the Roman army destroyed the Temple of Jerusalem and the Jews there.
+That happened after 40 years in 70 AD when the Roman army destroyed the Temple of Jerusalem and the Jews there.
 However, God restored his vineyard, the church and entrusted it to new tenants, the disciples of Jesus.
 They would give the produce at the proper time.
 Thus, Jesus implied the transition from the old to the new Israel that happened on the day of Pentecost.
 The Church is the new vineyard of God.
 We, the disciples must cultivate, bear good fruits, and hand them over to God.

 (42) And Jesus replied, “Have you never read what the Scriptures say?
 The stone which the builders rejected has become the cornerstone.
-This was the Lord’s doing; and we marvel at it.”
+This was the Lord’s doing; and we marvel at it”

 Jesus then shifted the metaphor of the vineyard to a building, the tenants to the builders, and the murdered son to a once rejected and later upgraded cornerstone.
 The focus of the allegory shifted from the unfaithful and murderous tenants to the Son of God, Jesus.

-(43) Therefore I say to you: the kingdom of heaven will be taken from you and given to a people who will bear its fruits.
+(43) Therefore I say to you: the kingdom of heaven will be taken from you and given to a people who will bear its fruits

-(44) (Whoever falls on this stone will be broken to pieces, and he on whom it falls will be crushed).
+(44) (Whoever falls on this stone will be broken to pieces, and he on whom it falls will be crushed)

 This is the same as in Luke 20:18 and has reference to Isaiah 8:14-15.
-Here the “stone” stands for Jesus and the “fall” stands for the destruction of those who feel offense of him.
+Here the “stone” stands for Jesus and the “fall” stands for the destruction of those who feel the offence of him.
 In the olden days, farmers used stone for winnowing by threshing the grain to separate it from the chaff.
 At the end times, Jesus the stone will separate the righteous and destroy the evil.

 It has reference to the imagery of Daniel 2:35 where Daniel interpreted the Babylonian King Nebuchadnezzar’s dream of a strange statue.
 Daniel said: “The iron, clay, bronze, silver, and gold all crumbled at once, fine as the chaff on the threshing floor in summer, and the wind blew them away without leaving a trace.
 But the stone that struck the statue became a great mountain and filled the whole earth.”
 The stone in the dream is Jesus, who would finally destroy all the pagan kingdoms and rule the whole earth.